112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Perhaps not.

-If the Germans had had no soap for five years they wouldn't be as clean as they might like to be.
+If the Germans had had no soap for five years they wouldn’t be as clean as they might like to be.

 A learned man once said, “An untidy friend is better than an immaculate enemy.”